Standards, Data Models and Ontologies

 Terminologies and classification systems for diagnoses, procedures, observations, and research data coding in clinical and health settings.

-• CCAM is the French national procedure classification present in SNDS and AP-HP PMSI billing data.
+• CCAM (Classification Commune des Actes Médicaux) is the French national procedure classification used in SNDS and AP-HP billing data.

-• ICD-11 is the updated WHO classification in force since 2022.
-France is currently in transition from ICD-10.
+• ICD-11 (International Classification of Diseases, 11th Revision) is the updated WHO classification in force since 2022.

-• LOINC is the international standard for identifying lab tests, biomarkers, and clinical observations.
+• LOINC (Logical Observation Identifiers Names and Codes) is the international standard for identifying lab tests and clinical observations.

-• MeSH is the NLM controlled vocabulary (~30,000 descriptors as of 2024) used for PubMed indexing and ClinicalTrials.gov.
+• MeSH (Medical Subject Headings) is the NLM controlled vocabulary used for PubMed indexing.

-• OSIRIS is the French national minimum dataset for oncology clinical and genomic data sharing, aligned with HL7 FHIR and ICD-O-3, funded by INCa.
+• OSIRIS is the French national minimum dataset for oncology clinical and genomic data sharing.

-• SNOMED CT is a comprehensive clinical terminology and the core vocabulary in OMOP CDM and HL7 FHIR.
+• SNOMED CT (Systematized Nomenclature of Medicine Clinical Terms) is a comprehensive clinical terminology and a core vocabulary in OMOP CDM and HL7 FHIR.

 Drug and chemical terminologies